GreenHill gallery to install new 'Shift Happens' art exhibition

-GREENSBORO — Come March 12, a new exhibition by Knightdale artist Heather Gordon will fill GreenHill Center for North Carolina Art.
+On March 12, a new exhibition by Knightdale artist Heather Gordon will fill GreenHill Center for North Carolina Art in Greensboro.
 And the public can participate.

 Visitor responses and collaboration will result in the creation of new works inside and outside the gallery.